Health status of White Americans: Opioid epidemic

 From 2010 and into the 2020s, there has been an increase in opioid overdoses among white Americans, specifically in rural areas.
-Although this epidemic is not limited to white Americans, the increase in overdose deaths, emergency room visits related to opioid usage, and treatment for opioid addictions is well documented to be overwhelmingly white.
 Andrew Kolodny, director of the Opioid Policy Research Collaborative at Brandeis University, attributes the disparate opioid usage among white Americans to physicians' increased propensity towards prescribing narcotics to white patients.
-Rhetoric from the War on Drugs has led to the persistent misperception that black and Hispanic individuals are more likely to use and become addicted to drugs.
+In more recent years, however, the opioid epidemic has come to disproportionately impact African Americans, despite the earlier narrative that tbe opioid epidemic was mainly affecting white Ameficans.

 Effects of racialization

 Structural racism is a system composed of a unequal power dynamics that allows members of the dominating social group to obtain unearned societal privilege through ideology and behavior without intention or dislike of the non-dominant group.
 Due to the racialized environment that people experience in the US, scholars have studied whether living in areas where there are high levels of racialization will negatively impact the health of individuals living there.
 Pathways that link racialization to poor health outcomes include economic injustice and social deprivation, environmental and occupational health inequalities, psychosocial trauma, inadequate health care, state-sanctioned violence, alienation from property, and political exclusion.
 While it has been understood that racism and prejudice negatively affect the health of the individuals who are being discriminated against, there is reason to believe that simply living in an area with racial disparities and tension can be harmful regardless of the person's race or beliefs.
 US states that had higher levels of "collective disrespect" toward black people had higher age-adjusted mortality rates for both black and white people.
 A study in the American Journal of Public Health identified higher risks of mortality associated with being male, advanced age, lower socioeconomic status, race, and being divorced or widowed.
 However, when community-level prejudice was added into this model, higher levels of anti-black prejudice increased the odds of participant mortality by as much as 31%.
 The study found that the highest level of mortality risk was associated with individuals with lower attitudes of racial prejudice who lived in areas of higher community-level prejudice.
 Consequently, community-level racial prejudice is a stronger predictor of mortality than socioeconomic status or racial residential segregation.